ipfs/kubo/docs/config.md

 Configuration section for libp2p _multiplexer_ transports.
 Transports enabled in this section will be used to multiplex duplex connections.

+This does not concern all the QUIC transports which use QUIC's builtin muxing.

-Multiplexer transports are secured the same way security transports are, with the `priority` type.
+Multiplexer transports are configured the same way security transports are, with the `priority` type.
 Like with security transports, the initiator gets their first choice.

-Supported transports are: Yamux (priority 100) and Mplex (priority 200)
+Supported transport is only: Yamux (priority 100)

 No default priority will ever be less than 100.